searls/todo_or_die/README.md

 ### The cool new way you put off coding now

 So I did what any programmer would do in the face of an intractable social
-problem: I wrote code in the vain hope of solving it without having to talk to anyone.
+problem: I wrote code in the vain hope of solving things without needing to talk to anyone, and now this gem exists.

-To use the gem, try replacing one of your TODO comments with something like
+To use it, try replacing one of your TODO comments with something like this:
-this:

 ``` ruby
 class UsersController < ApiController